-The BBC’s Africa Hub is looking for a creative journalist aware of the emerging and unreported stories about African women.
+The BBCs Africa Hub is looking for a creative journalist with a track record of reporting emerging and unreported stories about African women.

 We have an exciting opportunity to create new forms of digital storytelling and journalism that reaches 111 million people in Africa.
-As a Women Affairs Journalist you will join a new multi-disciplinary digital team in Nairobi made up of news gatherers, data journalists, software developers and social media specialists who will be working with journalists working across 12 language services (English, Amharic , Tigrinya, Afaan Oromo, Swahili, Somali, French, Great Lakes , Pidgin, Yoruba, Igbo, Hausa)
+As a Women Affairs Journalist you will join on a new weekly Women’s Discussion weekly TV programme which you’ll be one of the on screen contributors.
+You will also be part of new multi-disciplinary digital team in Nairobi made up of journalists, data journalists, software developers and video journalists.

 As a Women Affairs Journalist you will:

 - Be one of the on screen presenters for the Women’s Discussion weekly TV programme

 - Generate, research, produce and edit multi-media journalistic pieces aimed at BBC Africas female audience.

 - Suggest ideas about new ways of engaging the female audience; and to put these ideas into practice.